-To make the most of your visit, stop by a visitor center and pick up your Junior Ranger Activity Book.
+To make the most of your visit, stop by any park visitor center and pick up your Junior Ranger Activity Book.
 By visiting various places in the park and completing activities in the book, you may earn a badge or special patch!

 Explore Big Bend National Park virtually!
 Join a park ranger for a fun, free, and interactive distance learning program.

 Every Kid OutdoorsHey Fourth Graders: You and your family get free access to hundreds of parks, lands, and waters for an entire year.
 Earn a pass to all of your national parks.